 To make matters worse for Tretton, EGM responds to his offer by explaining that they called 18 random retailers and half of them had PS3s sitting on shelves.
-Tretton replied with, “I am not sitting in the store to know when they got put on the shelves or if a salesperson is giving you accurate information, but if only nine of the 18 stores you contacted had supplies, that seems to be a clear indication that sales continue to be outstanding.” → Up to 6 billion readers.
+Tretton replied with, “I am not sitting in the store to know when they got put on the shelves or if a salesperson is giving you accurate information, but if only nine of the 18 stores you contacted had supplies, that seems to be a clear indication that sales continue to be outstanding.” → Read the rest

 Imagine you’re delving into a dark labyrinth.
 You’re exploring the endless hallways, looking for a path leading deeper into the ruin when you’re ambushed by a dozen demons both ahead and behind.
 You’re certain this is the end… but then you realize your partner was trailing a ways behind you, and by now she should blasting her way through the enemies attacking from the rear.
 Thus assured, you unsheath your sword and charge on ahead… This is the magic of cooperative gaming.

 I find it hard to get into any competitive game (with the exception of Smash Bros).
 The idea of playing against other people just isn’t as fun as playing alongside them.
 I tend to find cooperative games much more enjoyable, but it’s a much under-appreciated genre.
-Before the release of Half-Life, Valve promised cooperative play in the game but never delivered, instead creating only an online deathmatch mode. → Ultima IV: Quest of the Avatarticle
+Before the release of Half-Life, Valve promised cooperative play in the game but never delivered, instead creating only an online deathmatch mode. → Read the rest

 What can I say, GameCube?
 You had a good run these last five years, but your last exclusive release was Baten Kaitos Origins, back in September.
 Not even Nintendo themselves stuck it out until the end, moving Super Paper Mario onto the Wii.
 I’m sorry GameCube, but it’s time to say goodbye.